RodrigoSierraV/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-script 7 adds execution permission to owner, group and users script 8 sets no permissions to owner and group, and give all to the users script 9 sets permissions -rwxr-x-wx to the file hello
+script 7 adds execution permission to owner, group and users script 8 sets no permissions to owner and group, and give all to the users script 9 sets permissions -rwxr-x-wx to the file hello script 10 assigns the same permissions from one file to another